 First, it should be noted that in the page quote, Yoruichi is not entirely accurate.
 The term "Instinct" refers to behavior which is biological in nature and can be done at any time without any form of education or learning.
 Yoruichi is using the colloquial understanding of "instinct" to refer to any unconscious or automatic behavior, which is inaccurate.
-For examples, humans very much need to learn to walk.
+For example, humans very much need to learn to walk.
 It takes several years for a human being to completely master walking, while a horse can do it within minutes.
 What is being referred to is actually "Heuristics", or the ability for the human brain to turn learned skills or experience into automatic habit and judgment.

 Japanese heroes tend to defeat villains who are far above themselves.
 Every Big Bad that showed up in Dragon Ball Z seemed undefeatable when they first appeared.
 Aizen was certainly portrayed as miles above every other character for the vast majority of Bleach, and the same is true of other villainous characters across Manga like Priscilla and Itachi Uchiha.
 When the villain isn't portrayed as exceptionally more powerful than the hero, they will tend to take on the role of The Rival, and the rest of the story will be a mad rush for power until the hero and villain duke it out to prove who's tougher.
 The villain will usually be defeated at their most powerful incarnation—either in their One-Winged Angel form or with the MacGuffin that brings "ultimate power".
-The Hero thus usually defeats them by overcoming that might with either an Eleventh Hour Superpower or The Power of Friendship or some other power born from their resolve and will.
+The Hero thus usually defeats them by overcoming that might with either an 11th-Hour Superpower or The Power of Friendship or some other power born from their resolve and will.
 This is in stark contrast to American superheroes, who will usually outsmart the more powerful villain (as Superman does to Mr. Mxyzptlk), remove their powers to bring them back down to a defeatable level (as is Batman's go-to strategy against Bane), exploit a Weaksauce Weakness (as Spiderman does against Electro, Hydro-Man and Sandman), or get help.

 Common Tropes And Plot StructureThis section will list and examine the most common tropes of Japanese Spirit.
 Not all of these tropes are present in every work, but most of them pop up often.
 Further, this list is mostly comprised off of a Shōnen plot structure.
 Other genres will often borrow or utilize elements of this structure, but remember that Shōnen is typically meant for young boys and thus is filled with life lessons befitting Japanese society.
 Traditionally, girls were not expected to have these traits, although that is slowly changing.